fakhranii/docker-with-nodejs/README.md

 - **When i had different `docker-compose` files and `mainComposeFile` like `docker-compose.yml` and i wanna run specific file and the main docker-compose : `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`.**

+- **After adding any new image you have to build the new image before create any container.**

 ### _Common Docker Compose Commands_

 - **`docker compose up`: Build, (re)create, start, and attach to containers for a service.**